 Wetlands are among the most valuable natural systems on earth.
 Lac Ste.
 Anne County is fortunate to have an abundance of fresh water resources to support a variety of lifestyles, recreational pursuits, agriculture and industrial opportunities.
 Wetlands also provide a reprieve from the hustle and bustle of city life for our seasonal residents.
 Lac Ste.
-Anne County recognize the importance that wetlands provide on the landscape, as well as the benefits to humans, wildlife, biodiversity, and the environment as a whole.
-Wetland are vested in the Crown in right of Alberta, therefore owned by the province and subject to the Alberta wetland policy.
+Anne County recognizes the importance that wetlands provide on the landscape, as well as the benefits to humans, wildlife, biodiversity, and the environment as a whole.
+Wetlands are vested in the Crown in the right of Alberta, therefore owned by the province and subject to the Alberta wetland policy.

 The Alberta Wetland Policy

 The goal of the Alberta Wetland Policy is to conserve, restore, protect, and manage Alberta’s wetlands for the benefit of the people who live and work in Alberta, and the environment.
 Wetlands are a key component of the Alberta landscape providing wildlife habitat and important nesting and rearing ground for migratory waterfowl, air creation and purification, water storage and filtration, and recreational opportunities like hunting, fishing and bird watching.
 Alberta has lost two thirds of its wetlands to human development and land use changes.
 The Alberta Wetland Policy was released in 2013 with the intention of slowing wetland loss and restoring wetlands on the landscape.

 This policy aims to identify wetland importance based on form, function, use and distribution.
-This includes the capacity of the wetland to; support biodiversity, positively impact water quality, reduce flooding, promote human uses as well as relative abundance of surrounding wetlands.
+This includes the capacity of the wetland to; support biodiversity, positively impacts water quality, reduce flooding, promote human uses as well as the relative abundance of surrounding wetlands.
 For more information on assessing wetlands in Alberta, Click Here.
 This is important because the province will try to replace wetlands where losses have been high.
 This policy will utilize a hierarchy of “Avoid, Minimize, or Replace” when reviewing applications that may disturb a wetland.
 More information about the valuation of wetlands can be found Here.